-Mitch Fischer, Dean of Health Sciences mfischer@southwesterncc.edu 828.339.4331 or 800.447.4091, ext.
-4331

-The Associate in Science degree is designed for students who plan to transfer to a university to pursue science, technology, engineering, or mathematics majors.
+bconnell@southwesterncc.edu 828.339.4307 or 800.447.4091, ext 4307 The Associate in Science degree is designed for students who plan to transfer to a university to pursue science, technology, engineering, or mathematics majors.
 Through the Comprehensive Articulation Agreement, the credits in the AS program will transfer to all 16 of the public universities and to many of the private colleges/universities in North Carolina.
 Students should become familiar with the admission and program requirements of the universities they plan to attend in order to guide their course selections at SCC.
 Students who wish to transfer before completing the AS degree should consult closely with the receiving institution for course-by-course equivalencies.

-ASSOCIATE IN SCIENCE (AS) - A10400, A10400EC
+ASSOCIATE IN SCIENCE (AS) - A10400, A10400EC \ COURSE AND HOUR REQUIREMENTS